 As we spend 10 minutes in quiet contemplation speak to Jesus about your experience.
-Talk to him about your baptism, and how through it, you to are being introduced to the world as a child of God and that the Spirit too will be there to guide you in your mission.
+Talk to him about your own baptism, and how through it, you to are being introduced to the world as a child of God and that same Spirit which descended on Jesus will be there to guide you in your mission.